Child Development Specialist

 Students are accepted into the Child Development Specialist certificate program every semester.
 A full-time student can complete this program in 2 semesters.
 To graduate, students must earn a minimum of 14 semester credit hours.
 If students choose the option of taking the practicum, they must submit to a GAPS fingerprint check.

-Individuals wanting to enroll in the Child Development Specialist certificate program must be fond of children, dependable and reliable, flexible, patient and have a positive attitude.
+Individuals wanting to enroll in the Child Development Specialist certificate program must be fond of children, dependable, reliable, flexible, patient, positive.